Topics Map > Critical Thinking

 • Set up students into groups.

-• Have students place a + or - or a Yes or No on each cell of the table.
+• Have students place a + or - or a Yes or No on each table cell.

 • Collect the completed grids.